rebelsky/sams-assorted-musings-reflections/lea-marolt-sonnenschein.md

 quite willing to do so.

-What puzzles me is that in the midst of all these strengths, Lea does not readily acknowldge how awesome she is.
+What puzzles me is that in the midst of all these strengths, Lea does not readily acknowledge how awesome she is.
 She told my Learning from Alumni students that she struggled with imposter syndrome [26] and I recall many conversations in which she did not acknowledge her strengths.
 Lea, you should know that you are awesome.
 You do your (host) father proud.